huggingface/blog/leaderboard-drop-dive.md

 ## Changing the end of generation token
 So we gave it a try!
 We investigated using `\n` as the end of generation token on the available results.
 We split the generated answer on the first `\n` it contained, if one was present, and recomputed the scores.
-*Note that this is only an approximation of the correct result, as it won't fix answers that were cut too early on `.` (for example floating point answers) - but it also won’t advantage any model, as all of them were affected by this problem.
+*Note that this is only an approximation of the correct result, as it won't fix answers that were cut too early on `.` (for example floating point answers) - but it also won’t give unfair advantage to any model, as all of them were affected by this problem.
 However it’s the best we could do without rerunning models (as we wanted to keep the community posted as soon as possible).*

 The results we got were the following - splitting on `\n` correlates really well with other scores and therefore with overall performance.